By: Sobhan Mohmand, Editorial manager Last updated: 30 October 2019

-A conventional CV consists of a number of important parts, including the references section at the end of the CV.
+A conventional CV consists of several important parts, including the references section at the end of the CV.
 It has been a widespread practice to include at least one or two referees who know you well, have worked with you in one way or another and who can vouch for you to the prospective employer.

-It becomes clear from this that you have to be very careful with who you put down as your references.
-Read this article till the end to find out how to select the right person(s) who will aid not hamper your chances of securing a job.
+You have to be very careful with who you put down as your references.
+Read this article till the end to find out how to select the right persons who will aid and not hamper your chances of securing a job.

-Your reference may be a respectable and well-known person which would impress the reader; an MP, Dean of a university, Director of a famous company or a person who has received an honorary award (e.g. MBE).
+Your reference may be a respectable and well-known person who would impress the reader; an MP, dean of a university, director of a famous company or a person who has received an honorary award (e.g. MBE).

-Psychologically-speaking, adding references gives your CV a little more ‘weight’ and credibility because it demonstrates that you are confident at your own track-record and that you have people who will vouch for you whenever required.
+Psychologically-speaking, adding references gives your CV a little more ‘weight’ and credibility because it demonstrates that you are confident of your own track-record and that you have people who will vouch for your suitability for the job whenever required.

 It also gives the impression that you have nothing to hide (e.g. a bad track-record, having no referees at all or having been fired from your previous job).

-Some applicants, particularly school leavers, college students or those without work experience, will notice that the length of their CV will come short of the 2 A4 pages length; leaving a large empty space at the end of the CV.
+The length of some applicants’ CVs, particularly school leavers, college students or those without work experience will be shorter than the full 2 A4 pages length and result in a large blank space at the end of their CVs.

-Given the various benefits of including your references on your CV and to improve the presentation of your CV, you may decide to include the references section to fill up the empty space, make your CV the full 2 pages and make your CV look “complete.”
+Given the afore-mentioned benefits of adding references on your CV, and to improve the presentation of your CV, you may decide to include the references section to fill up the blank space and make your CV look “complete.”

-Note: If you have more important information by which you can fill the empty space (e.g. additional qualifications or work experience), do so!
+Note: If you have more valuable information by which you can fill the empty space (e.g. additional qualifications or work experience), you should do so!

 Since the inception of CVs, it has become a common practice for job seekers to include their references on their CVs.
 In fact, some careers advisors have gone so far to declare that including references on a CV is highly recommended!

-However, the truth is that references on a CV are not a necessity; it’s entirely optional and in some cases, it is best to omit them from your CV.
+In reality, references on a CV are not a necessity; it’s entirely optional, and in some cases, it is best to omit them from your CV.

-“My mum knows me really well, can she be my referee?”
+“My friend knows me really well, can they be my referee?”

-The purpose of providing references is for the employer to get a professional and unbiased opinion about you and your abilities.
-Having family members as your references create a “conflict of interest” (bias) and defeat the whole purpose of trying to get an honest and unbiased view from an independent source.
+The answer is: no. The purpose of providing references is for the employer to get a professional and unbiased opinion about you and your abilities.
+Having friends or family members as your references creates a “conflict of interest” (bias) and defeats the whole purpose of trying to get an honest and unbiased view from an independent source.

-The following are people you can’t use as your references:
+The following are categories of people you can’t use as your references:

 Your references section can be written in many different formats.